 Here’s an example of a keyword-stuffed paragraph:

 Do you want to learn java online?
-Most java tutorials are not created to help beginners learn java online, because the online java learning platforms are not user friendly.
+Most java tutorials are not created to help beginners learn java online, because the online java learning platforms are not user-friendly.
 But today, in the Los Angeles area, you can easily learn java online from the comfort of your home and become a java expert.

-Did you see how keyword-stuffed the above paragraph is?
+Do you see how keyword-stuffed the above paragraph is?
 The main key phrase was mentioned four times.

 Are you ready to learn java online?
 It’s a good step towards upgrading your skills and giving you a better chance of getting that job.
 There are several places to learn java on the web, and within 2 – 3 months, you’ll be programming in java.
-Most people don’t like the idea of taking online java courses, but I believe it’s one of the flexible means to get access to a wealth of knowledge and become skilled in your life’s pursuit.
+Most people don’t like the idea of taking online java courses, but I believe it’s one of the most flexible ways to get access to a wealth of knowledge and become skilled in your life’s pursuit.